How To Clean A Mattress

 1. Vinegar Spray

-While vinegar helps repel dust mites, it also breaks down the proteins in their droppings, which are responsible for the allergens that many sleepers react to.
+Better yet, while vinegar helps repel dust mites, it also breaks down the proteins in their droppings, which are responsible for the allergens that many sleepers react to.
 Distilled white vinegar is best and the solution should be sprayed, rather than poured, over the whole mattress.

 2. Sanitising stains

-Left unchecked, stains that hold a lot of moisture can lead to the growth of mildew.
-Some mildew produces mycotoxins which, if you suffer from asthma, can become a health hazard.
-A mattress stain remover should be enough to do the job.
+As you may already know, stains left unchecked that hold a lot of moisture can eventually lead to the growth of mildew, which you obviously want to avoid if possible.
+This is because some mildew produces mycotoxins which, if you are trying to sleep with asthma, can become a health hazard.

-However, you can also create your own deep-cleaning stain sanitiser, using 60ml hydrogen peroxide, one tablespoon of warm water, one tablespoon of salt, and one tablespoon of liquid soap.
 Apply this to the required area and leave it to dry.
-Once dried, the residue can be scraped off and then wiped down with a cloth dipped in hydrogen peroxide.
+Once dried, the residue can be scraped off and then wiped down with a cloth dipped in hydrogen peroxide to get rid of the last remnants of any staining.

 3. Use bicarbonate of soda